runtimerevolution/web3-roulette/pull_request_template.md

+---
+name: "Pull Request"
+about: "Use this template for requesting merging of new code changes"
+title: "[WEB3-XX] <title>"
+---

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.